 Where to Start?

 First, you need to know what is holding you back from improving.
-Consider this.
-Your parents didn’t bother teaching you how to read before you could say the first ever word from your mouth.
+Consider this, your parents didn’t bother teaching you how to read before you could say the first ever word from your mouth.
 We did not even learn grammar rules nor memorized vocabulary words when we were learning our first language – our mother tongue.
 We became accustomed to that language simply by listening to our parents.
-We tried to mimic the way they speak slowly but surely.
-This pattern, I think, should also be followed in order for us to learn another language more quickly.
+We tried to mimic the way they speak.
+This pattern should also be followed in order for us to learn another language more quickly.

-In my case, English is already my third language.
-Iloko (Ilocano) is my native language, Filipino (Tagalog) is the second, and I can speak two more languages namely Hiligaynon (Ilonggo) and Itneg (a dialect in Abra).
+In my case, English is my third language.
+Iloko (Ilocano) is my native language, Filipino (Tagalog) is the second and I can speak two more languages namely Hiligaynon (Ilonggo) and Itneg (a dialect in Abra).
 The process is the same; learning the language by listening and speaking it.

 Now here’s a good example to explain further.
-I definitely did not become fluent in Filipino (my second language) just because I learned it from school.
-No. I became fluent because I listen when everyone speaks the language.
+I definitely did not become fluent in Filipino (Tagalog) just because I learned it from school.
+No. I became fluent by listening when everyone speaks the language.
 I usually use it every time I speak with my friends and relatives from the city.
 I wasn’t that fluent in Filipino when I was little but now I can give a 30 minute talk purely in this language.
 What’s the secret?
 Listening and speaking.
 I use it regularly.
 Mostly, the shows in local Philippine TV and movies are in Filipino.
-This was the primary language we used in school when I was in grade school.
+This was the primary language we used in school.
 The books I read, the music I listened to are mostly in Filipino.
 So, isn’t it obvious that the main reason behind my fluency in Filipino is merely because of my exposure to the language?

 The same is true with English.
 My parents weren’t college graduates.
 They are not fluent in English.
 They can only understand the basic words.
 So basically, I don’t have someone to talk with in English since I was a child.
 I learned English in school.
 I felt, however, that the learning process was a little bit slow.
 When I finished high school, my English wasn’t very good.
 Somehow, studying in college helped me a bit to improve it.